Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 ## Why precedents matter

-Precedents help prevent two bad readings.
+Precedents clarify two important points.

-The first bad reading is that SignWriting needs an institution to create its value.
+First, SignWriting does not need an institution to create its value.

-That is false.
+The value already exists in the writing system, tools, standards, data, public resources, and documented use.

-The second bad reading is that asking for institutional support around an already-developed language infrastructure is strange or unprecedented.
+Second, institutional stewardship around an already-developed language infrastructure is not strange or unprecedented.

-That is also false.

 Many important infrastructure efforts begin when existing assets become too valuable, too public, or too complex to remain dependent on informal stewardship.